Skip to main content

 Multi-Agent Orchestration

 Agentix supports coordinator / sub-agent patterns.
-Define sub-agents on the coordinator's options; the coordinator automatically receives a Task tool it can use to delegate work to them.
+Define sub-agents on the coordinator's options; the coordinator automatically receives an Agent tool it can use to delegate work to them.

 Basic setup